SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Type-Checking Operators
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are two type-checking operators,
+There are two :newTerm:`type-checking operators`,
 the ``is`` operator and the ``as`` operator.
 They have the following form: